oliverwilms/iris-for-money/README.md

 Feel free to delete PackageSample folder and place your ObjectScript classes in a form /src/cls/Package/Classname.cls

-The script in Installer.cls will import everything you place under /src/cls into IRIS.
+The script in Installer.cls will import everything under /src and /csp into IRIS.

 ## Collaboration
 Any collaboration is very welcome!
 Fork and send Pull requests!